Utopia (book): Interpretation

 Another complication comes from the Greek meanings of the names of people and places in the work.
 Apart from Utopia, meaning "Noplace," several other lands are mentioned: Achora meaning "Nolandia", Polyleritae meaning "Muchnonsense", Macarenses meaning "Happiland," and the river Anydrus meaning "Nowater".
-Raphael's last name, Hythlodaeus means "dispenser of nonsense" surely implying that the whole of the Utopian text is 'nonsense'.
+Raphael's last name, Hythlodaeus means "dispenser of nonsense" or "well-learned in nonsense" surely implying that the whole of the Utopian text is 'nonsense'.
 Additionally the Latin rendering of More's name, Morus, is similar to the word for a fool in Greek (μωρός).
 It is unclear whether More is simply being ironic, an in-joke for those who know Greek, seeing as the place he is talking about does not actually exist or whether there is actually a sense of distancing of Hythlodaeus' and the More's ("Morus") views in the text from his own.
+Irony was one of the "characteristic rhetorical devices" that More utilized, leading scholars to question the extent of his usage.

 The name Raphael, though, may have been chosen by More to remind his readers of the archangel Raphael who is mentioned in the Book of Tobit (3:17; 5:4, 16; 6:11, 14, 16, 18; also in chs.
 7, 8, 9, 11, 12).
 In that book the angel guides Tobias and later cures his father of his blindness.
-While Hythlodaeus may suggest his words are not to be trusted, Raphael meaning (in Hebrew) "God has healed" suggests that Raphael may be opening the eyes of the reader to what is true.
+While Hythlodaeus may suggest his words are not to be trusted, Raphael meaning (in Hebrew) "God has healed" suggests that the name Raphael may signal that this character's message is that which can open the eyes of the reader to what is true.
 The suggestion that More may have agreed with the views of Raphael is given weight by the way he dressed; with "his cloak... hanging carelessly about him", a style that Roger Ascham reports that More himself was wont to adopt.
 Furthermore, more recent criticism has questioned the reliability of both Gile's annotations and the character of "More" in the text itself.
 Claims that the book only subverts Utopia and Hythlodaeus are possibly oversimplistic.